jdmulligan/JETSCAPE-analysis/README.md

 ### Pre-requisites

-To generate JETSCAPE events, you must first build the JETSCAPE package itself: https://github.com/JETSCAPE/JETSCAPE
+To generate JETSCAPE events, you must first build the [JETSCAPE package](https://github.com/JETSCAPE/JETSCAPE) itself.

-We recommend to use Docker to do so: https://github.com/JETSCAPE/JETSCAPE/tree/master/docker
+We recommend to follow the [JETSCAPE Docker Instructions](https://github.com/JETSCAPE/JETSCAPE/tree/master/docker) to do so.

 Assuming you have a Jetscape docker installation according to the above instructions (with a shared folder located at `~/jetscape-docker`, containing the Jetscape repository at `~/jetscape-docker/JETSCAPE`),